NV Energy to inspect power lines near 2020 Reno wildfire – KION546

 Associated Press

 RENO, Nev.
-(AP) — Nevada’s largest utility plans to inspect the power lines in a Reno neighborhood where a wildfire damaged dozens of homes in 2020.
+(AP) — Nevada’s largest utility plans to inspect power lines near a Reno neighborhood where a 2020 wildfire destroyed five homes and damaged two dozen others.
 Investigators concluded the blaze was started by arching power lines in gale force winds along the Sierra’s eastern front.
-NV Energy officials say the inspections will be conducted later this month as part of a request from litigants in an ongoing lawsuit over damages resulting from the Pinehaven Fire.
-The Reno Gazette Journal first reported the plans.
-A status conference is scheduled in Washoe County District Court next week in a consolidated case combining four lawsuits filed by more than a dozen insurance companies over the damages.
+NV Energy officials say the inspections will be conducted later this month as part of a request from litigants in an ongoing lawsuit over damages resulting from the Pinehaven fire.
+A status conference is scheduled in court in Reno next week in a consolidated case combining four lawsuits filed by more than a dozen insurance companies over the damages.